ahl27/ahl27.github.io/_pages/projects.md

 ------
 ### Keyboards

 I love building mechanical keyboards (and honestly I have too many at this point).
 My favorite at the moment is this Helidox Corne, a split layout ortholinear keyboard with 42 keys.
-I'm currently using ZDA keycaps with Gateron Black switches (although pictured are a set of colorful DSA keycaps that look much prettier).
+All of my keyboards use linear switches and XDA caps (though the Corne is pictured with DSAs that look nicer).

+**Helidox Corne**
 ![](../images/FA569DF1-896A-4798-A179-EEA326C7B64E.jpeg)

-Helidox Corne with Gateron Silent Black switches, pictured with DSA keycaps
+**OLKB Preonic**
 ![](../images/preonic.png)

-OLKB Preonic with Cherry Silent Red switches and XDA keycaps
+**Big Dill Extended v2**
 ![](../images/bde2.png)

-Big Dill Extended (BDE) rev 2 with Gateron Silent Red switches and XDA keycaps
+&nbsp;

+&nbsp;

 ### 6502 Breadboard Computer